 FAQ: Voting by Mail in North Carolina in 2020

-Note: The deadline for civilians to request and return an absentee ballot has passed.
+Note: The deadline to request and return an absentee ballot has passed.

 No. Any registered voter in North Carolina may vote an absentee ballot by mail.